Kubernetes: Storage

 Containers emerged as a way to make software portable.
-The container contains all the packages you need to run a service.
+The container contains all the packages needed to run a service.
 The provided file system makes containers extremely portable and easy to use in development.
 A container can be moved from development to test or production with no or relatively few configuration changes.

 Historically Kubernetes was suitable only for stateless services.
-However, many applications have a database, which requires persistence, which leads to the creation of persistent storage for Kubernetes.
+However, many applications have a database, which requires persistence, leading to the creation of persistent storage for Kubernetes.
 Implementing persistent storage for containers is one of the top challenges of Kubernetes administrators, DevOps and cloud engineers.
 Containers may be ephemeral, but more and more of their data is not, so one needs to ensure the data's survival in case of container termination or hardware failure.
-When deploying containers with Kubernetes or containerized applications, companies often realize that they need persistent storage.
+When deploying containers with Kubernetes or containerized applications, organizations often realize that they need persistent storage.
 They need to provide fast and reliable storage for databases, root images and other data used by the containers.

 In addition to the landscape, the Cloud Native Computing Foundation (CNCF), has published other information about Kubernetes Persistent Storage including a blog helping to define the container attached storage pattern.
 This pattern can be thought of as one that uses Kubernetes itself as a component of the storage system or service.

-More information about the relative popularity of these and other approaches can be found on the CNCF's landscape survey as well, which showed that OpenEBS from MayaData and Rook – a storage orchestration project – were the two projects most likely to be in evaluation as of the Fall of 2019.
+More information about the relative popularity of these and other approaches can be found on the CNCF's landscape survey as well, which showed that OpenEBS – a Stateful Persistent Storage platform from Datacore Software, and Rook – a storage orchestration project – were the two projects most likely to be in evaluation as of the Fall of 2019.

 Container Attached Storage is a type of data storage that emerged as Kubernetes gained prominence.
 The Container Attached Storage approach or pattern relies on Kubernetes itself for certain capabilities while delivering primarily block, file, object and interfaces to workloads running on Kubernetes.

 Common attributes of Container Attached Storage include the use of extensions to Kubernetes, such as custom resource definitions, and the use of Kubernetes itself for functions that otherwise would be separately developed and deployed for storage or data management.
 Examples of functionality delivered by custom resource definitions or by Kubernetes itself include retry logic, delivered by Kubernetes itself, and the creation and maintenance of an inventory of available storage media and volumes, typically delivered via a custom resource definition.